-The a priori uncertainty is a theoretical value based on best practise estimations of all factors affecting the measurements.
+The a priori uncertainty is a predicted value based on best practise estimations of all factors affecting the measurements.
 Each instrument used in the measurement and the environmental influences will add uncertainties to the grand total.
-Calculating the total uncertainty horizontally and vertically prior to the survey will affirm to the hydrographer that the required survey standards will be feasible with the selected equipment in the environment of the survey area.
-If the survey standards are not achieved, other equipment or survey techniques may be necessary for that particular environment.
+Calculating the total uncertainty horizontally and vertically prior to the survey will affirm to the hydrographer that the survey requirements will be feasible with the selected equipment in the environment of the survey area.
+If the survey requirements are not achieved, other equipment or survey techniques may be necessary for that particular environment.

-During the survey, estimations of the equipment and environment uncertainties should be adjusted or assessed.
-By this adjustment, the a priori uncertainty is improved.
+Estimations of the equipment and environment uncertainties should be adjusted or assessed.
+By this, the a priori uncertainty is updated during the survey.